Alessandro-Cavaliere/FVAB_EmotionGait/README.md

 ## Setup and Usage

-To train the model, upload videos of people walking inside the root directory with name :"videos" for model training (file : `test_validation_model.py`)
+To train the model, we need to use videos of people walking and a file .xlsx (dataset).
+This is necessary for model training.

 Run the command to install the dependencies:
 ```